AdamSeredynski/Mushroom-Recognition/README.txt

 Project by Adam Seredyński

-Author doesn't take responsibility for usage of this code.
-Project made for demonstration purposes ONLY
+The author does not take responsibility for the usage of this code.
+The project is made for demonstration purposes ONLY.

 HOW TO RUN:

-Put your images into user_images.
+1. Put your images into the "user_images" directory.
-Run classify.py with Python console.
+2. Run "classify.py" using the Python console.

-You can also use Spyder IDE to open folder as project and run files from there.
+Alternatively, you can use the Spyder IDE to open the folder as a project and run the files from there.

-HOW TO TRAIN MODELS AGAIN:
+HOW TO TRAIN MODELS BY YOURSELF:

-Download data from:
+1. Download the data from:
-www.kaggle.comdatasetsdaniilonishchenkomushrooms-images-classification-215
+www.kaggle.com/datasets/daniilonishchenkomushrooms-images-classification-215

-Unpack the zip. into data_model
+2. Unpack the zip file into the "data_model" directory.

-Run train_models.py with Python console.
+3. Run "train_models.py" using the Python console.